kyma-project/kyma/docs/monitoring/08-05-send-notifications.md

   >**NOTE**: The approval of your Slack workspace administrator may be necessary to install the application.

 2. Configure the application to receive notifications coming from third-party services.
-Read [this](https://api.slack.com/incoming-webhooks#create_a_webhook) document to find out how to set up the configuration.
+Read [this](https://api.slack.com/incoming-webhooks#create_a_webhook) document to find out how to set up the configuration for Slack.

 The integration settings should look similar to the following:

  ![Integration Settings](./assets/integration-settings.png)